Trade supporters breathe easier as U.S. trade bill clears Senate hurdle

 "There's a broad feeling we have to do something against China," Schumer said.
 Many lawmakers blame China's trade gains on an overly-weak Chinese currency.

-Obama said he had spoken to Schumer and other lawmakers concerned about currency manipulation on finding language that would not have a "blow-back" effect on U.S. monetary policy.
+Obama said he had spoken to Schumer and other lawmakers concerned about currency manipulation on how to find language that would not have a "blow-back" effect on U.S. monetary policy.

 House Speaker John Boehner, a Republican, said any attempt to legislate currency levels would be “laughable,” signaling that Republicans, who have a majority in the House, would push strongly against currency rules.